DiSkyOrg/Documentation/docs/boosk/getting-started.md

 ## Requirements

-- Skript `v2.3.X` or higher
+- Skript `v2.10.X` or higher
-- Spigot/Paper `1.16.X` or higher
+- ~~Spigot~~/Paper `1.16.X` or higher

-!!! warning "We do not support CraftBukkit or any other fork that are not based on paper/spigot!"
+!!! warning "We do not support CraftBukkit or any other fork that are not based on Paper!
+Spigot will soon be dropped as well."

 ??? danger "Information related to Skript's manipulation"
     BooSK will change Skript's code using reflection, more specifically the `open book` effect (for obvious reasons).